ericwbailey/modal-nodes/README.md

 This led to things like 5+ implementations for aligning an image, antipatterns such as too general/entangled selectors and specificity creep.
 This make future styling work problematic, as well as increasing overall stylesheet file size.

 This isn't a condemnation of the work performed.
-It's absurd to expect a developer to have 100% perfect working knowledge of a project, especially if they're only there to make quick edits.
+It's absurd to expect a developer to have 100% perfect working knowledge of a project they're only assigned to make quick edits on.

 ### What does `u-` mean?